ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

   Warning  FailedGetResourceMetric       21m (x4 over 22m)  horizontal-pod-autoscaler  failed to get cpu utilization: did not receive metrics for any ready pods
   Warning  FailedComputeMetricsReplicas  21m (x4 over 22m)  horizontal-pod-autoscaler  invalid metrics (1 invalid out of 1), first error is: failed to get cpu utilization: did not receive metrics for any ready pods
 ```
+## Testing the payment application with Load testing tools

 For our load testing tool, we will use **Apache bench**.
 Apache bench (also called Apache benchmark) is a helpful load testing tool for websites that run on Apache webserver.
 It is easy to install and allows you to simulate & test different kinds of website loads to enable your website to cope with real-world situations.